JEP draft: Code reflection (Incubator)

 since it’s a rather verbose and tedious process, although potentially less so

-than other approaches e.g., building byte code, or using code combinators that
+than other approaches e.g., building byte code, or using method handle

 Transforming code models

-The code reflection API supports the transformation of code models by combining traversing and building.
+Code reflection supports the transformation of code models by combining traversing and building.
 A code model transformation is represented by a function that takes an operation, encountered in the (input) model being transformed, and a code model builder for the resulting transformed (output) model, and mediates how, if at all, that operation is transformed into other code elements that are built.
-We were inspired by the functional transformation approach devised by the Class-File API and adapted that design to work on the nested structure of immutable code model trees.
+We were inspired by the functional transformation approach devised by the Class-File API and adapted that design to work on the tree structure of (immutable) code models.

-We can write a simple code model transform that transforms our method’s code
+We can write a simple code model transform that transforms our gray method’s

 operation modeling an invocation expression to the method Integer.sum.